Wild acquire Marc-Andre Fleury; Johansson back to Caps

 Johansson was a 2009 first-round pick of the Capitals, and he played his first seven NHL seasons with Washington.

+— The New York Rangers bolstered their blue line by acquiring veteran defenseman Justin Braun from Philadelphia for a 2023 third-round pick.
+Braun is in the final year of his contract.
+Rangers general manager Chris Drury had been looking for experience on defense after acquiring forward Frank Vatrano from Florida for a fourth-rounder.

-— One goaltender who was thought to be available came off the market five hours before the deadline when Anton Forsberg re-signed with the Ottawa Senators.
-Forsberg inked an $8.25 million, three-year deal to stay in Canada’s capital.
+— One goaltender who was thought to be available came off the market before the deadline when Anton Forsberg re-signed with Ottawa.
+Forsberg inked an $8.25 million, three-year deal.

 AP Hockey Writer Stephen Whyno contributed.